kamrun111/LoginPlatform/README.md

 # AuthPlatform

-Enterprise-grade Authentication & Authorization Platform built with **ASP.NET Core**, **Clean Architecture**, **JWT Authentication**, **Role & Permission Authorization**, **EF Core**, **Dapper**, and **RDLC Reporting**.
+Enterprise-grade Authentication & Authorization Platform built with ASP.NET Core, Clean Architecture, JWT Authentication, EF Core, Dapper, and RDLC Reporting.

 ---

-# 🚀 Introduction
+# Introduction

-AuthPlatform is a reusable enterprise-grade Authentication & Authorization system built with **ASP.NET Core** and **Clean Architecture**.
+AuthPlatform is a reusable authentication and authorization platform designed for enterprise applications.

-The purpose of this project is to provide a complete ready-to-integrate authentication module so developers and companies do not need to build login, authorization, permissions, JWT handling, audit logging, reporting, and security infrastructure from scratch for every new project.
+In many projects, developers spend a large amount of time rebuilding the same authentication features again and again:

+* Login and logout
+* JWT handling
+* Refresh tokens
+* Roles and permissions
+* Audit logging
+* Session handling
+* Reporting
+* Security setup

+The goal of this project is to solve that problem by providing a clean, modular, and production-ready authentication foundation that can easily be integrated into different systems.

-Instead of spending time designing authentication repeatedly, developers can simply integrate AuthPlatform into their own business systems and focus entirely on their core business requirements.
+Instead of rebuilding authentication infrastructure for every application, developers can integrate AuthPlatform and focus on the actual business requirements of their projects.

 This platform is designed to be:

-- Reusable
+* Reusable
-- Scalable
+* Scalable
-- Secure
+* Secure
-- Modular
+* Modular
-- Enterprise-ready
+* Enterprise-ready

-The system supports:

-- JWT Authentication
-- Refresh Tokens
-- Role-based Authorization
-- User-based Permissions
-- Claims-based Security
-- Audit Logging
-- Login History Tracking
-- Session-based JWT Management
-- RDLC Reporting
-- EF Core + Dapper Hybrid Data Access

-AuthPlatform can be integrated into:
+AuthPlatform can be used in:

-- ERP Systems
+* ERP Systems
-- HRM Systems
+* HRM Systems
-- School Management Systems
+* School Management Systems
-- Hospital Systems
+* Hospital Systems
-- Finance Applications
+* Finance Applications
-- Inventory Systems
+* Inventory Systems
-- SaaS Platforms
+* SaaS Platforms
-- Enterprise Internal Systems
+* Internal Enterprise Systems

-Developers can use this project as:
+The project also serves as:

-- A production-ready authentication server
-- A reusable authentication module
+* A reusable authentication module
-- A Clean Architecture reference project
+* A Clean Architecture reference project
-- A secure enterprise application foundation
+* A secure enterprise application foundation

-The architecture is designed in a way that:

-- MVC never directly accesses the database
-- API remains stateless
-- Security is centralized
-- Permissions are flexible
-- Reporting is modular
-- Future modules can easily be added

-This allows teams to plug the authentication module into any enterprise application without redesigning security every time.
+* A learning resource for enterprise ASP.NET Core development

 ---

+# Core Features

+* JWT Authentication
+* Refresh Tokens
+* Role-Based Authorization
+* User-Based Permissions
+* Claims-Based Security
+* Session-Based JWT Handling
+* Audit Logging
+* Login History Tracking
+* EF Core + Dapper Hybrid Data Access
+* RDLC Reporting
+* PDF & Excel Export
+* Secure Password Hashing
+* Permission Middleware
+* Clean Architecture Structure

+---

-# 🏗 Architecture
+# Architecture Overview

-The solution follows **Clean Architecture** with strict dependency flow.
+The solution follows Clean Architecture principles with clear separation between business logic, infrastructure, API, and presentation.

-The system starts from the **user login flow**, because this project is mainly an enterprise authentication and authorization platform.
+The authentication flow starts from the browser and moves through MVC, API, Application services, Domain rules, and finally Infrastructure and SQL Server.

 ```text
 ┌──────────────────────────────────────────┐